adioshun/gitBook_DeepDrive/paper2014-ae3d-shape-retrieval.md

 ![](https://i.imgur.com/lfzJYCk.png)
 [Fig. 1.
 A specific illustration of our method to reconstruct 2D images]
 - first row displays the original depth images in gray-scale of the 3D shape,
-- 둘 shows the reconstructed ones corresponding to the images of the first row.
+- 둘째  shows the reconstructed ones corresponding to the images of the first row.
 - And the black dots indicates those extracted from other different views.